Trucking Safety and the Bottom Line

 Penske offers driver training to all full-service lease and contract maintenance customers, with classes at customer locations, Penske Truck Leasing locations and online.
 Penske Truck Leasing also offers peer management seminars where groups of customers can join together with Penske to discuss emerging regulations and safety issues.

 Properly maintaining vehicles through rigorous preventative maintenance (PM) ensures performance, which directly relates to safety.
-"Every time we do a PM, all safety items are checked," says Mike Hasinec, vice president of maintenance support at Penske Truck Leasing.
+"Every time we do a PM, all safety items are checked," says Mike Hasinec, former vice president of maintenance support at Penske Truck Leasing.
 "Safety is just as important to us as it is to our customers."

 Penske takes safety seriously.
 Implementation of safety recommendations can help reduce costs related to crashes.
 It also can lead to lower insurance rates, fewer claims and improved reputation.
 That's why Penske offers important safety programs as part of our core services, with no additional cost to customers.